The best compact cameras: top quality cameras you can take anywhere

 3) Sensor size:

 It is not just about megapixels: image quality also improves by using a larger sensor.
 Full-frame is the biggest size sensor found on compacts, but full-frame compacts are very expensive and have a fixed wide-angle lens.
 If you want a zoom, the biggest-sized sensor is APS-C which under half the size of full frame.
 But if you want a big zoom in a pocketable camera, then you will need a model with a 1in sensor (about a third of the size of an APS-C sensor).
-An MFT sensor is smaller than an APS-C sensor, but bigger than a 1in one.
+An MFT sensor is around half the size of an APS-C sensor, but still bigger than a 1in one.

 How we test compact cameras